āWhat is Assembly Bill 899 (AB 899)?

 AB 899 does not allow for less frequent testing.
 Manufacturers may choose to test their products more frequently.

-CDPH does not have the discretion to change this statutory requirement and it must remain on the actual product labels.
+CDPH does not have the discretion to change this statutory requirement.
+The statement and QR code must be on the actual product labels.

 Yes, it is acceptable as long as the laboratory is in compliance with AB 899 requirements per H&SC Section 110962 (c).